Antman261/tiny-fixtures/docs/modules.md

 Use this function to create a set of fixtures for a particular table in the database.

+**`param`** The name of the table to insert test data into.

+**`param`** An array of objects containing test data.
+Each object is a row where keys are column names.

+**`param`** Optional name of the primary key column.
+If not provided, it is assumed that the first column is the primary key.
+Tiny-fixtures does not support composite primary keys.

+**`returns`** - An array containing setup and teardown functions, plus ResultArray

 #### Type declaration

 ▸ <T\>(`table`: *string*, `rows`: T[], `primaryKeyName?`: *string*): [[*SetupFixtures*](modules.md#setupfixtures), [*TeardownFixtures*](modules.md#teardownfixtures), [*ResultArray*](modules.md#resultarray)<T\>]